RamezIssac/django-slick-reporting/README.rst

         time_series_columns = ['__total_quantity__']

-hook it into your ``urls.py`` , and it would return a page with a table looking something like this:
+This would return a table looking something like this:

 +--------------+----------------------+-----------------+----------------+-----------------------+-------------------------------+
 | Product Name | SKU                  | Total Quantity  | Total Quantity | Total Quantity in ... | Total Quantity in December 20 |